platformsh/platformsh-docs/docs/src/configuration/app/upgrading.md

 ## Changes in version 2015.7

 The `.platform.app.yaml` configuration file now allows for a much clearer syntax, which you can (and should) start using now.

-The old format had a single string to identify the 'toolstack' you use:
+The old format had a single string to identify the `toolstack` you use:

 ```yaml
 toolstack: "php:drupal"